 Embrace Your Inner Tech Loving Self

 While it's great to see a resume with corporate experience, the way you present your skills will be the determining factor in attracting an employer.
 Find a way to put into words the skills that make you unique from other applicants.
-Your resume will stand out from the pack.